 B. Adaptation

-Since climate-related impacts are intensifying, a sharp and urgent increase in the design and implementation of child-sensitive adaptation measures and associated resources is necessary.
-States should identify climate-related child vulnerabilities depending on the availability, quality, equity and sustainability of essential services for children, such as water and sanitation, health care, nutrition and education.
-States should enhance the climate resilience of their legal and institutional frameworks and ensure that their national adaptation plans and existing social, environmental and budgetary policies address climate-related vulnerabilities by assisting children within their jurisdiction to adapt to the unavoidable effects of climate change.
-Examples include strengthening child protection systems in risk-prone contexts, providing adequate access to water, sanitation and healthcare as well as safe school environments and strengthening social safety nets and social protection frameworks while giving priority to children’s right to life, survival and development.
+Since climate-related impacts are intensifying, a sharp and urgent increase in the design and implementation of child-sensitive and child-centred adaptation measures and associated resources is necessary.
+States should identify climate-related child vulnerabilities depending on the availability, accessibility, quality, equity and sustainability of essential services for children, such as water and sanitation, health care, child protection, nutrition and education.
+States should enhance the climate resilience of their legal and institutional frameworks Rand ensure that their national adaptation plans and existing social, environmental and budgetary policies address climate-related vulnerabilities and assist children within their jurisdiction to adapt to the unavoidable effects of climate change.
+Examples include strengthening child protection systems in risk-prone contexts, providing adequate access to water, sanitation and healthcare as well as safe school environments and strengthening social safety nets and child-sensitive social protection frameworks while giving priority to children’s right to life, survival and development.

-Adaptation measures, including disaster risk reduction, preparedness, response and recovery, should take into account the views of children.
-Children should be able to understand the effects of climate actions on their rights and have opportunities to meaningfully participate in decision-making processes.
-Neither the design nor the implementation of adaptation measures should discriminate against groups of children at heightened risk, such as young children, girls, children with disabilities, children on the move, Indigenous children and children in situations of povertyand compounding and marginalisation.
-States should take additional measures to ensure that vulnerable children affected by climate change enjoy their rights, including by addressing the underlying causes of vulnerability.
+Adaptation measures, including disaster risk reduction, preparedness, response and recovery, should take into account the views of children and apply the Principles for Locally-Led Adaptation.
+Children should be able to understand the effects of climate actions on their rights and have opportunities to meaningfully participate in decision-making processes, such as the development of National Adaptation Plans.
+Neither the design nor the implementation of adaptation measures should discriminate against groups of children at heightened risk, such as young children, girls and children discriminated against on the basis of their sexual orientations, gender identities and expression (SOGIE), children with disabilities, children on the move, Indigenous children, children in situations of poverty and those who experience other multiple and intersecting forms of discrimination.
+States should take additional concrete measures to ensure that vulnerable children affected by climate change enjoy their rights, including by addressing the underlying causes of vulnerability.

-Adaptation measures should target both short- and long-term impacts, such as those aimed at sustaining livelihoods, protecting schools, and developing sustainable water management systems.
+Adaptation measures should target both short- and long-term impacts, such as those aimed at sustainable livelihoods and employment, protecting schools and hospitals, and developing sustainable water management systems.
+These could also consider the nexus between food, energy and water.
 Measures that are necessary to protect children’s rights to life and health from imminent threats, such as extreme weather and floods, include establishing early warning systems and risk notification and increasing the physical safety and resilience of infrastructure, including school, water and sanitation and health infrastructure, to reduce the risk of climate-related hazards.
-States should adopt emergency response plans such as provision of humanitarian assistance and access to food and water and sanitation.
+States should adopt emergency response plans such as provision of humanitarian assistance and access to nutritious food and clean water and sanitation.
 Adaptive measures should also take into account relevant national and international standards such as those contained in the Sendai Framework for Disaster Risk Reduction 2015-2030.
 Furthermore, adaptation frameworks should address climate-related migration and include provisions for ensuring a child rights-based approach to migration.

 In the event of imminent threats of climate-related harm such as extreme weather events, States should ensure that all information that would enable children, their caregivers and communities to take protective measures is disseminated immediately.
 States should strengthen the awareness of children and communities on disaster risk reduction and prevention measures.